chriswallace/chriswallace.net/index.md

     <div class="testimonial-card">
       <p class="testimonial-text">Chris is an exceptionally talented and proactive team member, consistently pushing boundaries to deliver innovative, impactful solutions.
 His technical expertise, thoughtful approach to design, and keen user-centric mindset set him apart in the field.</p>
       <p class="testimonial-text">His leadership was also instrumental in a complete overhaul of Candy's website and marketplace experience.
 Working closely with cross-functional stakeholders, Chris aligned technical objectives with our broader product vision, ensuring a seamless, intuitive user experience.
 The project's success is a testament to his ability to drive measurable outcomes by marrying technical proficiency with strategic design thinking.</p>
-      <p class="testimonial-text">I highly recommend him and am confident that he will continue to achieve remarkable success in any role he undertakes.</p>
       <div class="testimonial-author">Eric Ginsburg, Director of Marketing @ Candy Digital</div>
     </div>